Kaweees/rp2040-freertos/README.md

-# rpi-pico-freertos
+# rp2040-freertos
-FreeRTOS on the Raspberry Pi Pico
+This is a template project for developing FreeRTOS-based applications on the Raspberry Pi Pico (RP2040).